build-server-protocol/build-server-protocol/docs/bsp.md

 #### Test Notifications

 The beginning of a testing unit may be signalled to the client with a `build/taskStart` notification.
-When the testing unit is a build target, the notification's `dataKind` field should be `test-task` and the `data` field should include a `TestTask` object.
+When the testing unit is a build target, the notification's `dataKind` field must be `test-task` and the `data` field must include a `TestTask` object.

 ```scala
 trait TestTask {